-Introduced from Europe, poison hemlock is now found throughout North America, growing along roadsides, ditches, cultivated fields, and waste areas especially where the ground is moist.
-It is a prolific seed producer and will form dense stands if left unch
+Introduced from Europe, poison hemlock is found throughout North America, growing along roadsides, ditches, cultivated fields, and waste areas especially where the ground is moist.
+It is a prolific seed producer and will form dense stands if unchecked.

 Cattle, sheep, goats, pigs, horses, wildlife, birds, and man.